CanarysPlayground/ghcap-github-actions/labs/creatingfirstaction.md

     ![proposecichanges](../images/proposecichanges.png)

-3. Committing the workflow file to a branch in your repository triggers the 'push' event and runs your workflow.
+3. Committing the workflow file to a branch in your repository triggers the `push` event and runs your workflow.